lilin-bme/lilin-bme.github.io/projects/index.md

 {% capture text %}

 Nanomaterials have emerging applications in medical implants, cell delivery, and in vivo neuromodulation.
 The interaction of biomolecules with metal nanostructures can be studied by investigating the near-field plasmon effects.
+We rationally design the plasmonic nanomaterials that serve as miniaturized antennas to display the biological activity for the investigation of cellular metabolism or phenotype development in living and non-living matter.
+- Biocompatible surface functionalization
+- Selective biomolecule sensing
+- Cellular or subcellular metabolism study

 {% endcapture %}

 {% include feature.html image="images/background.jpg" title="Exploring bio-material interfaces in cellular scenarios" text=text %}